 - Quebec Association of Math Teachers

 - Northwest Conference of British Columbia Association of Math Teachers

-Professor Krevisky earned his bachelor’s of science degree in mathematics from City College of New York (cum laude, 1971) and his master’s of science degree in mathematics from Syracuse University.
+Professor Krevisky earned a Bachelor of Science in Mathematics from City College of New York (cum laude, 1971) and a Master of Science in Mathematics from Syracuse University.
 He completed some coursework and research towards a Ph.D. in math education from the University of Delaware.